 So far we've encountered two ways of writing values: expression statements and the print statement.
 (A third way is using the write() method of file objects; the standard output file can be referenced as sys.stdout.
 See the Library Reference for more information on this.)
 Often you'll want more control over the formatting of your output than simply printing space-separated values.
 There are two ways to format your output; the first way is to do all the string handling yourself; using string slicing and concatenation operations you can create any layout you can imagine.
-The string types have some methods that perform useful operations for padding strings to a given column width; these will be discussed shortly.
+The standard module string contains some useful operations for padding strings to a given column width; these will be discussed shortly.
 The second way is to use the str.format() method.